Project overview

 Construction update

-Construction will begin in May 2024 to deliver the new wastewater network infrastructure that will provide essential services to over half of the 70,000 people who will call the new city of Waraba (formerly Caboolture West) home over the next 40 years.
+Construction began in May 2024 to deliver the new wastewater network i to over half of the 70,000 people who will call the new city of Waraba (formerly Caboolture West) home over the next 40 years.

 Learn more